Stuart A. Aaronson: Research

 Aaronson's early research established the transformation-competent but replication-defective nature of mammalian sarcoma viruses and molecularly cloned many of their oncogenes.
 His investigations of the v-sis oncogene established the first normal function of an oncogene and its role in growth factor signaling.
 His discovery of erbB2 as a v-erbB-related gene amplified in a human breast carcinoma and the demonstration of its transforming properties paved the way for targeted therapies directed against its product, and his successful isolation of KGF (FGF7), a growth factor present in the epithelialization-phase of wound healing, led to Amgen's successful phase III clinical trial and FDA approval of KGF for treatment of mucositis.
 Current research includes investigations into the mechanisms by which tumor suppressor genes induce permanent growth arrest/senescence, the signaling pathways involved, and investigations of the autocrine and paracrine acting growth factors PDGF, KGF, HGF, and Wnt ligands.

-To date 3 papers on which Stuart Aaronson is author have been retracted, and 2 papers on which he is author have received expressions of concern.
+To date, three papers on which Aaronson is author have been retracted, and two papers which he authored have received expressions of concern.